AI dental receptionist · Australia & NZ

 What does it actually cost?

 Pricing depends on call volume, PMS environment, and how many sites you're rolling across.
-Indicatively: a 4-chair single-site practice lands 35–55% below an equivalent human dental answering service.
+We benchmark cost against an equivalent human dental answering service for your specific volumes in the diagnostic.
 Group practices see lower per-site cost as you scale.
 We give you a fixed-fee diagnostic quote up-front so you know the number before you commit.

 Are you a vendor or an independent advisor?